Developer Guide

 [written by: Low Ming Lim]

-The remark feature allows users to add a custom note to a new or existing patient using the r/
+The remark feature allows users to add a custom note to a new or existing patient using the r/ tag in multiple commands.

 This provides our users with the flexibility and freedom to store extra notes or bio data for a patient apart from the compulsory